smartmonkey007/adventOfCode/readme.md

 finish all puzzles this year, but we will see how far we get before family and responsibilities catchup.

+# 2022

+## Day 2 🪨🗞️✂️

+    This puzzle part 1 was fairly easy.
+But part 2 confused me a bit.
+It made me have to carefully evaluate the wins and loss strats and the point values.
+Also, deno complaining about indexing into the object type is something that I want to look closer at.
+The typing on this is fairly messy, but its late and I just want to be finished with it. :)

+## Day 1

+    Day 1 puzzles are always very easy warm ups.
+This was no exception.
+I was a little rusty on little things like sorting numbered arrays, but it was fairly straight forward.

 ## Setup

     Setup of Deno was surprisingly easy and without many issues.
 There was an odd module not found error that cleared itself and debugging took a minute to setup.
 However, to run these simple code snippets, Deno is great.

-## Day 1

-    Day 1 puzzles are always very easy warm ups.
-This was no exception.
-I was a little rusty on little things like sorting numbered arrays, but it was fairly straight forward.